-Following her husband’s death, she came to Mercia and established a convent among the ruins of the Roman palace here in Castor.
+It is thought that Aldfrith may have died in battle at some time and following her husband’s death, Kyneburgha returned to Mercia and established a convent among the ruins of the Roman palace here in Castor.
+She is thought to have died on the 15th September 680 A.D.

 We want to take you back to the 7th Century and constant battling for power and land in what we now know as the Scottish Lowlands and England – then a series of smaller kingdoms.